deviantintegral/drupal_tests/README.md

 directory structure as with Drupal contributed modules.
 If the Drupal testbot could run your tests, this container should too.

-Tests are executed using `run-tests.sh`.
+Tests will be executed using `run-tests.sh`.
 Make sure each test class has a proper `@group` annotation, and that base classes do not have one.
 Likewise, make sure that each test is in the proper namespace.
 If a Unit test is in the Kernel namespace, things will break in hard-to-debug ways.

-FunctionalJavascript tests are not yet supported as we use Behat for those types of tests.

 ### Behat tests

-Behat tests do not run on drupal.org, but we store them in a similar manner.
+Behat tests do not run on drupal.org, but we store them similarly.
 Most Behat implementations are testing sites, and not modules, so their docs suggesting tests go in `sites/default/behat` don't apply.
 Instead, place tests in `tests/src/Behat`, so that you end up with:

 * `tests/src/Behat`
   * `behat.yml`